theodoreabbey173/dcit318-assignment1-11343393/README.md

 ### 1. Grade Calculator

 This console application prompts a user to enter a numerical grade between 0 and 100.
-It then calculates and displays the corresponding letter grade based on the following scale[cite: 5]:
+It then calculates and displays the corresponding letter grade based on the following scale:

 * **A**: 90 and above
 * **B**: 80-89